 The Jacob Fuchsberg Law Firm has been representing the families of catastrophically injured children for generations.
 We have handled all aspects of obstetrical malpractice which lead to HIE and take significant pride in the results we achieve, which reduce the tremendous financial strains put upon the families of children requiring extraordinary care.

-Laura D. Selway, MSN, RN.
+Sources: Laura D. Selway, MSN, RN.
 “State of Science Hypoxic Ischemic Encephalopathy and Hypothermic Intervention for Neonates”.
 Advances in Neonatal Care.
 Vol 10, No.2 (2010): pp 62-63